vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 </html>
 ```

 As you may have noticed, inside the `<head>` tag there is a `<script>` tag.
-This is where you'll place your JavaScript code.
+This is where you place your JavaScript code.
 It's not necessary to place the `<script>` tag within `<head>`, but pushing data to the data layer as soon as possible helps ensure it's quickly available for the marketer to send to Adobe Experience Platform before the user leaves the page.

 1. Inside the `<script>` tag, add this code that creates the `adobeDataLayer` array and then pushes appropriate event and data information into the array.
 The data conforms to the XDM schema [you previously created](../configure-the-server/create-a-schema.md).